teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 # Pull list of tags relevant to your community

-To add tutorials in your community tutorial table, you will need to indicate a list of tags relevant to your community, and tutorials associated with this tag will be automatically pulled from the [Galaxy Training Network](https://training.galaxyproject.org/).
+To add tutorials in your community tutorial table, you will need to indicate a list of tags relevant to your community, and tutorials associated with this tag will be automatically pulled from the [Galaxy Training Network](https://training.galaxyproject.org/) one a week.
 Only tutorials with the selected tags will be added to the filtered table.
 You will then be able to remove tutorials that are not relevant to your community or deprecated.

 > <hands-on-title>Select tutorials tags from the Galaxy Training Network</hands-on-title>